 A meta description is the snippet of text, up to 160 characters long, that appears under your result in SERPs.

-Compelling meta descriptions have the power to increase the click-through rate of your organic search results by encouraging people to click on your result over competitors’.
-When writing new content for your site, take time to craft the description carefully.
+Compelling meta descriptions have the power to increase the click-through rate of your organic search results by encouraging people to click on your page over competitors’.
+When writing new content for your site, craft the description carefully.
 Make it unique and be sure to include your focus keyword.

 Use headings and subheadings correctly

 Headings help people and search engines read and understand your content.
-Poor headings and subheadings could indirectly damage your content’s SEO.
+Unclear headings and subheadings could indirectly damage your content’s SEO.

 There are six types of headings, H1 through H6.
 H1 is the main heading, or headline, of the content and is typically your page title.
 Any subtopics underneath this will fall into subheadings, ranging from H2 to H6.
 Both Google and real users read subheadings to understand the content that follows, so make sure yours are representative of the ensuing information.